MajorZiploc/tooling_notes/art/blender/notes.md

       check the min and max x and y checkboxes
       Owner: Local Space

-# Misc info

-Mirror modifier goes by object origin by default unless using Mirror Object best to use a special object: Empty -> Plain Axes
-    for your Mirror Object

 # Reference images
 reduce Opacity (right_side_menu)
 Data -> Opacity